A Generalized Theory for Optical Cooling of a Trapped Atom with Spin: Sideband cooling

 \section{Sideband cooling}

-For an atom confined in a harmonic trap within the Lamb-Dicke (LD) regime, Doppler cooling operates differently than in free space, as illustrated in Fig.~\ref{fig:Doppler}(a).
-In this scenario, the cooling laser drives transitions from the motional state $n$ to $n-1$, while spontaneous emission predominantly returns the atom to the $n-1$ state.
+{ For an atom confined in a harmonic trap within or close to the Lamb-Dicke (LD) regime, a different picture arises, as illustrated in Fig.~\ref{fig:Doppler}(a).} In this scenario, a red-detuned cooling laser drives transitions from the motional state $n$ to $n-1$, while spontaneous emission predominantly does not change $n$, returning the atom to the ground $n-1$ state.
 This process leads to net cooling because, in the LD regime, the recoil energy from photon emission is smaller than the energy spacing between trap levels ($\hbar \nu$).

 Doppler cooling of trapped atoms can be classified into two regimes based on the relationship between the trapping frequency $\nu$ and the atomic transition linewidth $\Gamma$: \begin{itemize} \item Resolved sideband cooling: when $\nu > \Gamma$ \item Unresolved sideband cooling: when $\nu < \Gamma$ \end{itemize}

-These regimes exhibit distinct cooling dynamics and efficiencies, which we will explore in subsequent sections.
+These regimes exhibit distinct cooling dynamics and efficiencies.
 Sideband cooling was extensively studied theoretically in the 1980's by Refs.~\cite{wineland1979laser, javanainen1981laser, stenholm1986thesemiclassical, leibfried2003quantum}.
 It has been demonstrated experimentally in ions~\cite{peik1999sideband}, neutral atoms~\cite{perrin1998sideband, han20003d}, and nanomechanical oscillators~\cite{schliesser2008resolved}.
-Here we present these results in our formalism.
-We then look at the case of different trapping frequencies and derive an analytic expression for the steady-state temperature.
+Here we present these results in our formalism. {Unlike for ion traps, optical traps typically have different potentials for the ground and excited states.
+We extend this formalism to treat different trapping frequencies and derive an analytic expression for the steady-state temperature as a function of the mismatch.} \del{We then look at the case of different trapping frequencies and derive an analytic expression for the steady-state temperature.}